-Make Your Tax Refund Bigger
+1. Increase Your Tax Refund

-Boost Your Investments
+2. Boost Your Investments

 Get the latest updates, offers and helpful financial tips.

-Paying Down Debt
+4. Pay Down Your Debt

-Should you consider using your tax refund to pay off debt?
+Should you consider using your tax refund to pay off your debt?
 Absolutely!
 Paying down debt is another great option since you get a guaranteed return equal to the interest you’re saving.
-Simply pick your credit card or loan with the highest interest rate, and put your tax refund towards it.
+So pick your credit card or loan with the highest interest rate, and put your tax refund towards it.

-One catch is that you might want to build up your emergency fund first especially if your debt is a lower-interest-rate car loan or mortgage.
+One catch is that you might want to build up your emergency fund first, especially if your debt is a lower-interest-rate car loan or mortgage.
 This could help you to avoid running up higher-interest credit card debt if you have an unexpected expense or leave you with money to keep making your mortgage payments if you lose your job.